 COURSE CONTENT Students will be studying the Edexcel syllabus.
-Year I2 - Dynamic Landscapes: Tectonic Processes and Hazards and Coastal Landscapes and Change - Dynamic Places: Globalisation and Regenerating Places Year 13 - Physical Systems and Sustainability: The Water Cycle and Water Insecurity, The Carbon Cycle and Energy Insecurity and Climate Change Futures - Human Systems and Geopolitics: Superpowers, Migration, Identity and Sovereignty ASSESSMENT At the end of Year I3, students will sit three exams.
+Year I2 - Dynamic Landscapes: Tectonic Processes and Hazards and Coastal Landscapes and Change - Dynamic Places: Globalisation and Regenerating Places Year I3 - Physical Systems and Sustainability: The Water Cycle and Water Insecurity, The Carbon Cycle and Energy Insecurity and Climate Change Futures - Human Systems and Geopolitics: Superpowers, Migration, Identity and Sovereignty ASSESSMENT At the end of Year I3, students will sit three exams.
 The first two exams, both contributing 30% to the final grade, will test students' knowledge and understanding of the course content.
 A third exam is synoptic in nature.
 Contributing 20% to the final grade, students will be asked to consider a geographical issue.
 Students will also complete a piece of independent coursework, which will contribute a further 20% to the final grade.
 Practical fieldwork is a compulsory element of the course; at least four days fieldwork must be undertaken.
 Currently there is a one day field trip to the south coast and a three day residential field trip to Kent and London.
 The final field trip in the summer of Year I2 prepares students for their independent coursework, which is completed in Year I3.
-EXTRACURRICULAR OPPORTUNITIES The school runs a field trip to Iceland every two years and A Level students are invited to participate COURSE REQUIREMENTS GCSE Geography is preferred and a grade 5 in GCSE English Language is required.
-GERMAN
+EXTRACURRICULAR OPPORTUNITIES The school runs a field trip to Iceland every two years and A Level students are invited to participate.
+COURSE REQUIREMENTS Grade 6 in GCSE Geography and grade 5 in GCSE English Literature or English Language is required.
+HISTORY